A Guide to play the E Major Scale on Guitar

 e-major-scale-5th-position-fret-board-diagram-w

-This scale position involves notes played from the 5th fret to the 9th fret.
+This e major scale position involves notes played from the 5th fret to the 9th fret.
 So, this scale position involves a lot of stretching by the fretting hand to enable the little finger to access the notes on the 9th fret of the guitar, especially on the 6th and 1st strings.
 Bring your fretting hand between the 5th and 9th fret.
 Play the notes on the 5th and 6th frets with your index finger.
 For the notes on the 7th, 8th and 9th frets, use the middle, ring and little fingers.
 Refer to the tablatures below with finger numbers on top to guide you through the fifth position of the E major scale.

 e-major-scale-5th-position-tabs-w